moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/mock-exam-questions/questions.md

 ## Practice questions

-Note: Some practice questions to help you prepare for the KCNA exam
+Note: Practice questions to help you prepare for the KCNA exam

 <details close>
 <summary>1.
 What is the smallest unit in Kubernetes?</summary>